jake94chavez/w2_tueswarmup_mockup/week-1/fri.md

 - Using what you learned about CSS, style the HTML lab so it looks like the mockup.

 ## Getting Started
 1) You already created the HTML for this mockup yesterday.
 You should have created it in your `w01d04/morning_exercise` folder.
 We called it `index.html`.

-2. Let's copy your work into your `student_examples` folder for today.

-- In terminal:
- - navigate to your `/w01d05/student_examples` folder
- - create a new file called `morning_mockup`
- - navigate inside `morning_mockup`
- - from there type `cp ../../../w01d04/morning_exercise/mockup_practice/*.html .` NOTE: if you created more files than this (like a CSS file), you will also need to copy those files.
- - This command will copy all `html` files from yesterday's folder into today's `student_exercise` folder

- Note: if you have created your files elsewhere, you will need to adjust the path.
+You will start there.

 ## Stretch:

 1. Create/style the About page mentioned in the Stretch section of the HTML lab.
 2. Fix the margins, font, layout, etc. to make this site look more modern and professional!
+3. Get creative!
+Make this the most beautiful grumpy cat site the world has ever seen!
+I'm sure he will still hate it, but everyone else will love it!